 That exchange in the federal courthouse in Winston-Salem may have been the first flicker of the legal tension that will run through Edwards’ upcoming trial on charges of violating campaign finance laws.
 It’s a case in which the defendant is also an attorney, and a very good one.
 What will be the dynamic between Edwards and his defense team?
 How much will he steer the case and how much will he defer?

 Already a paid subscriber but not registered for online access yet?
-For instructions on how to get premium web access, click here.
+Click Here to register.